 - anemia, including hemolytic and aplastic; thrombocytopenia, including thrombotic thrombocytopenic purpura; leukopenia; agranulocytosis; pancytopenia; and/or other hematologic abnormalities.

 Post-marketing reports of severe hepatotoxicity (including acute hepatitis and fatal events) have been received for patients treated with LEVAQUIN®.
 No evidence of serious drug-associated hepatotoxicity was detected in clinical trials of over 7,000 patients.
 Severe hepatotoxicity generally occurred within 14 days of initiation of therapy and most cases occurred within 6 days.
-Most cases of severe hepatotoxicity were not associated with hypersensitivity [see WARNINGS AND PRECAUTIONS].
+Most cases of severe hepatotoxicity were not associated with hypersensitivity [see Other Serious and Sometimes Fatal Adverse Reactions].
 The majority of fatal hepatotoxicity reports occurred in patients 65 years of age or older and most were not associated with hypersensitivity.
 LEVAQUIN® should be discontinued immediately if the patient develops signs and symptoms of hepatitis [see ADVERSE REACTIONS; PATIENT INFORMATION].

 Clostridium difficile-Associated Diarrhea